w3c/ColorWeb-CG/hdr-big-picture.md

 * An SDR image can be encoded using P3 pixel values versus Rec2020 pixel values, and that detail is not visible to these interfaces.
 * An HDR image can be encoded using Display P3 as the pixel values (and a gain map or gain curve to go up to HDR) or as PQ as the pixel values (and a gain map or gain curve to go down to SDR), and that detail is not visible to these interfaces.

-These explainers are all written against the idea of specifying HDR headroom in log2 space.
-The preference for linear space has since been indicated (see [issue #129](https://github.com/w3c/ColorWeb-CG/issues/129).

-* The `globalHDRHeadroom` parameter should be renamed to `globalLinearHDRHeadroom` if a linear encoding is to be used
-* The `unpackHDRHeadroom` parameter should be renamed to `unpackLinearHDRHeadroom`
-* The `hdrHeadroom` parameter should be renamed to `linearHDRHeadroom`

-The valid range of values for the linear parameter is [1, `Infinity`].
+The valid range of values for this parameter is [1, `Infinity`].

 ### Displaying an HDR canvas

 #### Trivial tone mapping

 The default behavior for all HTML canvas elements is to limit their contents to the SDR color volume of the target display.

 In WebGPU, a canvas can instead allow use of the full HDR color volume of the target display via the [`GPUCanvasToneMapping`](https://gpuweb.github.io/gpuweb/#dictdef-gpucanvastonemapping) structure.
 In both of these cases, the transformation performed by tone mapping is the trivial tone mapping operation of "do nothing".
 The pixel values are unchanged regardless of the targeted headroom.
 See the next section for more involved tone mapping.
 This behavior was limited to WebGPU because, at the time of writing, only WebGPU supported pixel formats that allowed expressing values outside of SDR color volumes.
 This has since been addressed for [2D contexts](https://github.com/whatwg/html/issues/8708) and for [WebGL](https://github.com/KhronosGroup/WebGL/pull/3222).

 The WebGPU explainer [indiciated](https://github.com/ccameron-chromium/webgpu-hdr/blob/main/EXPLAINER.md#notes-on-canvasrenderingcontext2d-and-unification-of-apis) that this API should be generalized.

-[This 2D canvas explainer](https://github.com/ccameron-chromium/ColorWeb-CG/blob/master/canvas2d_tone_map.md) and [explainer PR](https://github.com/whatwg/html/pull/11734) add these parameters to the HTML specification, and allow the [`CanvasRenderingContext2DSettings`](https://html.spec.whatwg.org/multipage/canvas.html#canvasrenderingcontext2dsettings) to specify them.
+* [This 2D canvas explainer](canvas-tone-map.md) and [explainer PR](https://github.com/whatwg/html/pull/11734) move these parameters to the HTML specification, and allow the [`CanvasRenderingContext2DSettings`](https://html.spec.whatwg.org/multipage/canvas.html#canvasrenderingcontext2dsettings) to specify them.

-[This WebGL explainer](https://github.com/ccameron-chromium/webgl-hdr/blob/master/EXPLAINER.md) indicates how these parameters would be added to WebGL, though it is somewhat out-of-date.
+* [This WebGL explainer](webgl-drawing-buffer-tone-map.md) indicates how these parameters would be added to WebGL, though it is somewhat out-of-date.

 #### Using SMPTE ST 2094-50 metadata